Skip to content

 What makes tensors special isn't the shape — it's the metadata they carry.
 Every tensor knows its data type (dtype), its device (CPU or CUDA GPU), and optionally whether it should track gradients.
 That last flag is what separates a plain number-holder from a value that participates in learning.

-You'll reach for torch.tensor() when you're converting existing Python data, torch.zeros() or torch.ones() when initialising weights, and torch.randn() for random initialisation with a standard normal distribution.
-The device placement decision — CPU vs GPU — happens at creation time, and moving data between devices is explicit, not automatic.
-That explicitness is a feature; it forces you to think about where computation happens, which is critical for performance.
+You'll reach for torch.tensor() when you're converting existing Python data, torch.zeros() or torch.ones() when initialising buffers, and torch.randn() for random initialisation with a standard normal distribution.
+The device placement decision — CPU vs GPU — happens at creation time, and moving data between devices is explicit, never automatic.
+That explicitness is a feature, not an oversight; it forces you to reason about where computation actually happens, which is the difference between a model that fits in GPU memory and one that crashes at batch two.

 import torch